 The capabilities of the screen are very important, as we have seen above.
 But it doesn’t stop there… Especially when you’re looking at tablets and smart phones.
 On the desktop (Windows, Mac OS) the color management is done by the operating system.
 But that’s not necessarily true for a mobile OS…

 Windows tablets support ICC color management, even my Windows Phone 8.1 supports it.
-Android does not support ICC color management, as far as I know (I’m not that familiar with Android, but I couldn’t find information on ICC support in Android).
-Apple’s iOS: it depends…
+Apple’s iOS and Android: it depends…

 At first iOS did not support color management.
 The first apps that claimed to manage colors on iOS (and also Android), did this ‘in app’.
 Which means that only within that specific app color management was applied.
 And not for other apps.